crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     to have them available to estimate surface wave travel times or to define windows of interest for given paths.

-12  As a convenience, a \textit{ttimes} phase name compatibility mode is available.
+12  As a convenience, a :code:`ttimes` phase name compatibility mode is available.
     So :code:`ttp` gives
-    you the phase list corresponding to :code:`P` in \textit{ttimes}.
+    you the phase list corresponding to :code:`P` in :code:`ttimes`.
     Similarly there are :code:`tts`, :code:`ttp+`,
     :code:`tts+`, :code:`ttbasic` and :code:`ttall`.

+It is also possible to generate a list of all possible phase paths within a model, using the :code:`taup find` tool.
+This takes a :code:`--max n` argument that speficies the maximum number of interactions that the phase has with discontinuities in the model, other than start, end and transmission without phase change.